cmazakas/liburing/liburing-rs/docs/io_uring_register_eventfd.md

-Register an eventfd with a ring.
+Register an eventfd with a ring

 # DESCRIPTION